andrewferrier/debugprint.nvim/README.md

 `debugprint` is a NeoVim plugin that simplifies debugging for those who prefer a low-tech approach.
-Instead of using a sophisticated debugger like [nvim-dap](https://github.com/mfussenegger/nvim-dap), some people prefer using a 'print' statement to trace the output during execution.
-With `debugprint`, you can insert 'print' statements, with debug information pre-populated, relevant to the language you're editing.
-These statements can include variable values.
+Instead of using a sophisticated debugger like [nvim-dap](https://github.com/mfussenegger/nvim-dap), some people prefer using a 'print'-like statement to trace the output during execution.
+With `debugprint`, you can insert these statements, including the values of variables, relevant to the language you're editing.

-`debugprint` supports 31 filetypes/programming languages out-of-the-box,
-including Python, JavaScript/TypeScript, Java, C/C++ and more.
-See [the comparison table](#feature-comparison-with-similar-plugins) for the full list.
-It can also be extended to support other languages.

 ## Features

 `debugprint` is inspired by [vim-debugstring](https://github.com/bergercookie/vim-debugstring); updated for the NeoVim generation.
 It:

+*   Supports 32 filetypes/programming languages out-of-the-box, including
+    Python, JavaScript/TypeScript, Java, C/C++ and
+    [more](#feature-comparison-with-similar-plugins).
+It can also be extended to support other languages.

 *   Includes reference information in each 'print line' such as file names, line numbers, a counter, and snippets of other lines to make it easier to